0xcert/techpaper/src/whitepaper.md

 ## 1.1 Overview

 The protocol supports a wide range of use cases, where digital assets and ownerships play a role.
-Because the data are stored in the decentralized blocks, the information can fully be trusted and verified by anyone and anywhere.
+Because the data are stored in decentralized blocks, the information can fully be trusted and verified by anyone and anywhere.

 <img src="images/1.svg" height="250" />